tallforasmurf/CHIP8IDE/readme.md

 ### Editing

 In the Edit window, experiment with the normal edit keys for your system.
-You will find that you can edit this text with the same keys and mouse moves you would use for NotePad on Windows, TextEdit on MacOS, or gedit on Linux.
+You will find that you can edit this text with the same keys, like cut, copy and paste, and the same mouse actions, that you would use with NotePad on Windows, TextEdit on MacOS, or gedit on Linux.

 You can also select text and drag it, and you can drag text from other apps and drop it on this window.
 That means if you have a favorite editor, you can use it when writing a longer program.
-Then just select the program text and drag it into the Edit window.
+Then just select the program text and paste it, or drag it, into the Edit window.

 There is a Find/Replace dialog that comes up when you key *control-f* (*command-f* on Mac).
 After you find something with the dialog you can use these keys: